Oriel9511/practical-test/README.md

 To run the projects, follow these steps:

 1. Ensure you have nodejs v20 or above installed on your machine.
-2. Open a terminal in the root directory of the project.
+2. Open a git bash terminal in the root directory of the project.
 3. Execute the following command:

 ```bash